AlienMaster815/LouOsKrnl/README.md

 # LOUOSKRNL.EXE

-WHATS NEW THIS WEEK: 32 Bit Version Of The Kernel WHATS NEW THIS WEEK: The Playstation Experimental LOUSINE Kernel ; Not Wroking State Yet

-TODO THIS WEEK: Find The Systems Memory Map By Probing Memory
+WHATS NEW THIS WEEK: Windows WDK System Features
+Whats New THIS WEEK: Updated Project Structure And Reorganized Code

+TODO THIS MONTH: Get More Features From WDK Working TODO THIS MONTH: Create A Page Manager

 NOTE: Only Releases Folder Will Contain Working kernel/OS images If your architecture is not available or behind other architecturs